Car-Sharing – An explanation

 The principle of Car-Sharing, to put simply, is: To offer individual access to private vehicles without the cost of ownership.

 Car-Sharing companies such as Car Club own a fleet of vehicles and they pay for all expense to maintain them.
-Car-Sharing stations are conveniently located island-wide with reserved parking lots, often in multi-storey carparks at HDB estates, shopping malls, commercial buildings or MRT stations.
+Car-Sharing stations are conveniently located island-wide with designated parking lots in multi-storey carparks at HDB estates, shopping malls, commercial buildings or MRT stations.

 Car-Sharing might be confused with short term car rental but the two concepts operate differently.

-Car Club members have access to a car at any time they need,not just business hours.
-They are equipped with an electronic card or a key fob that can unlock a wide range of Car Club’s vehicles at ease.
+Car Club members have access to a car at any time they need, not just business hours.
+They are given 24/7 access to a wide range of Car Club’s vehicles at ease.

 Currently there are three types of Car-Sharing: station-based, free-floating and peer-to-peer.